Ivan-hdz/Ethereum-Bootcamp/readme.md

 The application should connect to the default server port (3042) automatically!

 _Hint_ - Use [nodemon](https://www.npmjs.com/package/nodemon) instead of `node` to automatically restart the server on any changes.

+## Notes

+### Generating Address from Private key

+- Get private key
+- Extract public key with `getPublicKey` method
+- Trim the first byte from returned public key
+- Hash the public key with keccak hash
+- Return the las 20 bytes from public key as address